 Beyond his work on the bomb, Quarterman worked with fluoride solutions to create new chemical compounds.
-In 1967, he developed a corrosive resistant “window” made of diamonds in order to better study hydrogen fluoride.
-He also created a novel xenon compound and assisted in the development of the first nuclear reactor for atomic-powered submarines.
+In 1967, he developed a corrosive-resistant “window” made of diamonds to study hydrogen fluoride better.
+He also created a novel xenon compound and assisted in developing the first nuclear reactor for atomic-powered submarines.

 24. Joan Murrell Owens discovered some new species of coral

 Date of birth: June 30, 1933